b4s36t4/b4s36t4/README.md

 ### Hi there 👋

-I'm mahesh, an unfortunate developer who is human
+I'm mahesh, an unfortunate developer who is human.

 ## Let's connect